 Household chores are no longer ranked as number one on your to-do list because savoring each milestone with your mini-me trumps all of that.
 You’ll ascertain the skills to not regret the past or fear the future.
 You’ll learn not to sweat the small stuff once you let go of everything, aside from this precise moment in time.

 The general rule of thumb is to never buy an abundance of newborn-sized clothing.
 Your little one will outgrow that size and you’ll be left with brand new clothes that no longer fit the baby.
-A wise choice would be buying less than you think you’ll need.
+A wise choice would be to buy less than you think you’ll need.
 Worst case, you get to go back to the pastel-colored boutique and buy more—you’ll love going shopping again, anyway!

-A side note: Babies tend to find onesies cozier than two-pieces.
+A side note: Babies tend to find onesies cozier than two pieces.
 The snap buttons at the bottom make diaper changes a breeze.
 Also, always wash new baby clothes before use, as some brands contain chemicals such as formaldehyde.

 Be Kind to Yourself